wiicode/cybersecurity-framework/bronze-controls/protecting-sms-messages-used-in-critical-business-processes.md

 #### **Suggested Controls**

-A number of telecoms companies, SMS aggregators and other commercial organisations offer the ability to query the mobile networks to ascertain if the SIM has been (recently) swapped.
+A number of telecoms companies, SMS aggregators and other commercial organizations offer the ability to query the mobile networks to ascertain if the SIM has been (recently) swapped.

-Prior to sending a high risk SMS, organisations should gather SIM swap data from mobile networks.
+Prior to sending a high risk SMS, organizations should gather SIM swap data from mobile networks.
 With this data, a risk based decision can be made on whether it is ‘safe to send’ the message.
 Such a decision is likely to be based on the elapsed time since the swap.
 The shorter the time, the higher the likelihood of a compromise.

 #### **Points to note**